konveyor/community/GOVERNANCE.md

 ### Special Interest Groups

 Each SIG in the Konveyor project pertains to advancing the project in a specific area, like Core components or UI.
 Each SIG will be led by two or three co-chairs.
-Initial bootstrapping of the SIGs will be led a chair appointed by the Konveyor Maintainers.
+Initial bootstrapping of the SIGs will be led by a chair appointed by the Konveyor Maintainers.
 As the members move through the contributor ladder, they will be eligible to be a co-chair after they have been a maintainer for 3-6 months.
 Konveyor steering committee will vote on the co-chair nominations.

 ## Contributor Participation